-DeSantis’ election police unit announces voter fraud cases
+Gov. DeSantis’ election police unit announces voter fraud cases

 The 20 people were among more than 11 million Florida voters who cast ballots in the 2020 election.

-“They did not go through any process, they did not get their rights restored, and yet they went ahead and voted anyways,” DeSantis said at a campaign-style event in Fort Lauderdale before cheering supporters.
-“That is against the law and now they’re gonna pay the price for it.”
+“They did not go through any process, they did not get their rights restored and yet they went ahead and voted anyways,” DeSantis said at a campaign-style event in Fort Lauderdale before cheering supporters.
+“That is against the law, and now they’re gonna pay the price for it.”

-DeSantis, an ascendant Republican and potential 2024 presidential candidate, pushed the state legislature to create the election police unit to address voter fraud concerns that have proliferated in the GOP following former President Donald Trump’s false claims that his reelection was stolen.
+DeSantis, an ascendant Republican, and potential 2024 presidential candidate, pushed the state legislature to create the election police unit to address voter fraud concerns that have proliferated in the GOP following former President Donald Trump’s false claims that his reelection was stolen.

 Voter fraud is rare, typically occurs in isolated instances and is generally detected.
 An Associated Press investigation of the 2020 presidential election found fewer than 475 potential cases of voter fraud out of 25.5 million ballots cast in the six states where Trump and his allies disputed his loss to Democratic President Joe Biden.
 DeSantis has previously praised Florida for carrying out a smooth election in 2020.